update May 2013; dimensions

 Would any speaker supplier

-genuine like-for-like A/B comparisons?
-The Celestion website is
+A/B comparisons?
+The Celestion website is better than nothing, but

-than nothing, but in my opinion they should play the same musical
+in my opinion they should play the same musical phrase through the

 I didn't think the original

-paid South Valley Vintage Amps in Gilroy, California, USA (warmly
+Valley Vintage Amps in Gilroy, California, USA (warmly recommended

-recommended outfit).
-Knowing what I know now, I don't think I
+outfit).
+Knowing what I know now, I don't think I would have paid

-have paid $100 for this kind of improvement, but that's just me
+$100 for this kind of improvement, but that's just me and my

 Scottish heritage showing through.
 Other peoples' experiences